Do Blackout Curtains Improve Echo and Room Acoustics?

 TL;DR (30-Second Answer)

-Quick Problem Breakdown: Why Rooms Echo (And Why It Feels Like Sound “Leaks”)
+Quick Problem Breakdown: Why Rooms Echo

-Echo (or “reverb”) happens when sound bounces repeatedly between hard, flat surfaces.
+Echo (or reverb) happens when sound bounces repeatedly between hard, flat surfaces.
 In many homes, the biggest contributors are:

 - Glass: large windows reflect sound strongly.